Kryvyi Rih City Council

-Kryvyi Rih City Council is an administrative division and a local government body in Dnipropetrovsk Oblast.
+Kryvyi Rih City Council is a local government body of Kryvyi Rih urban hromada in Dnipropetrovsk Oblast.
 The administrative center is Kryvyi Rih.

 Overview

 The City Council Assambly of the city makes up the administration's legislative branch, thus effectively making it a city council (or rada).
 The municipal council is made up of 54 elected members, who are each elected to represent a certain district of the city for a five-year term.
 The current council is the eighth in the city's modern history, and was elected in 2020.

 In the regular meetings of the municipal council, problems facing the city are discussed, and annually the city's budget is drawn up.
 The council has 33 standing commissions which play an important role in controlling the finances and trading practices of the city and its merchants.

 The council governs a territory of 431 km2, with a total population of 647,142 as of August 2015.
 The Saksahan and Inhulets River flow through this territory.